 We’re adding Jessica Bennett to people we’re in love with.

-She explains that sexism is a particularly difficult topic to navigate because modern day men often don’t realize they’re doing anything wrong.
+Obviously, these are only small things we can do, and the issue is much more complex than that.
+And part of the reason it’s a difficult topic to navigate is that modern day men often don’t realize they’re doing anything wrong.

 “Unless somebody calls you out, you’re unlikely to recognize it.”

 Luckily with all the sexual harassment finally coming to light, now is the perfect time to talk about it.”

 “We’re in a moment right now where women’s rights are a subject of intense discussion and scrutiny.
 To that extent, it feels very of the moment and in your face.
 But at the same time, this is the kind of thing that plays out in our daily lives in so many ways.”

 In addition to the book, Jessica has helped launch a movement which includes speaking events across the country, on-campus organizations, merchandise, and more.